Are Boudoir Photos Awkward?

 “Turn your body to the left.
 Shift your weight to your back leg.
 Drop your right shoulder.
 Place your hand on your hip – soft, not stiff.
 Tilt your chin down slightly.
 Perfect.
 Now breathe.”

 Fair warning though: I will bend you like a pretzel.
-Your leg will be up here.
-Your hip will discover it can do things you didn’t know were possible.
-You’ll be like “Am I in Pilates or is this a photo session??”
+Your leg will go one way, the left hip will discover it can do things you didn’t know were possible.
+And your chest pushed to the ceiling.
+You’ll think, “Am I in Pilates or is this a photo session??”

 Bad photographers make you feel watched.
 Good photographers make you feel guided.
 And that difference is everything.

-What actually happens: I’m actively engaged in the process.
-I’m not standing back staring.
+I’m actively engaged in the process.
 I’m right there with you – adjusting your pose, moving your hand slightly, fixing your hair, showing you the images, giving feedback.
 You feel supported, not scrutinized.

 Woman playfully smiling during boudoir session